-On Sunday, September 12, 2021 begins our year-long worship series, a return to the Narrative Journey!
+Our year-long worship series, a return to the Narrative Journey, is underway!
 Last year, we spent 9 months on a narrative journey: through the Hebrew Scriptures, along with Jesus in the Gospel of Luke, and with Paul and the Early Church into Galatia.
-Beginning this Fall, it’s time to hit the road again!
-Beginning 9/12, we will return to the guidance of the Narrative Lectionary.
+Now, we’re hitting the road again with the guidance of the Narrative Lectionary!

 Like the Revised Common Lectionary, which many churches use weekly and we at FBC have used as one helpful voice in the creation of worship, the Narrative Lectionary is a multi-year listing of Scripture passages for worship use.
 It helps guide readings in a cyclical pattern, emphasizing seasons within the Church year.
 What makes the narrative lectionary different from the RCL is that it specifically chooses narratives—stories—that demonstrate God’s work and power throughout Biblical history.